 - 20 Appropriations.
-See fiscal tracking sheets. - 21 Revisor's instruction.
-Directs the revisor to make certain technical changes. - 22 Repealer. (a) Repeals rules governing K-12 English language arts standards made obsolete by the revised English language arts standards adopted in 2012. - (b) Repeals rule requirements related to the state reading, math, and writing GRAD tests.
+See fiscal tracking sheets. - Revisor's instruction.
+Directs the revisor to make certain technical changes. - Repealer. (a) Repeals rules governing K-12 English language arts standards made obsolete by the revised English language arts standards adopted in 2012. - (b) Repeals rule requirements related to the state reading, math, and writing GRAD tests.

-Educational Excellence
+Article 3: Educational Excellence

-- 1 Ages and terms. (a) Increases to age 17 the age of compulsory attendance. - (c) Allows a student age 16 or older to be assigned to an area learning center after consulting with the principal, the ALC director, and the parent. - 2 Withdrawal from school.
-Makes the process for withdrawing from school applicable to students who are 17. - 3 Assessment of performance.
-Makes assessment requirements for home school students applicable to students who are 17.

-4 Legitimate exemptions.
+- 1 Ages and terms. (a) Increases to age 17 the age of compulsory attendance. - (c) Allows a student age 16 or older to be assigned to an area learning center after consulting with the principal, the ALC director, and the parent. - Withdrawal from school.
+Makes the process for withdrawing from school applicable to students who are 17. - Assessment of performance.
+Makes assessment requirements for home school students applicable to students who are 17. - Makes this section effective for the 2014-2015 school year and later. - 4 Legitimate exemptions.
 Allows a parent to enroll a child in an alternative to a full-day kindergarten program without having the child declared "truant."
-Requires a school board to excuse a kindergarten student from part of a school day at the parent's request.

-- 5 Reports to superintendent.
-Makes home school reporting requirements applicable to students who are 17. - 6 Exclusions.
-Excludes epinephrine auto-injectors from the general requirements for administering drugs and medicines in school, which are: consistent with instructions on the label; and according to school board procedures developed in consultation with health care providers. - 7 Possession and use of epinephrine auto-injectors; model policy. - Subd.
+Requires a school board to excuse a kindergarten student from part of a school day at the parent's request. - Reports to superintendent.
+Makes home school reporting requirements applicable to students who are 17. - Makes this section effective for the 2014-2015 school year and later. - Exclusions.
+Excludes epinephrine auto-injectors from the general requirements for administering drugs and medicines in school. - 7 Possession and use of epinephrine auto-injectors; model policy. - Subd.
 1. Definitions.
 Defines "administer," "epinephrine auto-injector," and "school," which includes public schools and nonpublic schools subject to the federal Americans with Disabilities Act. - Subd.
-2. Plan for use of epinephrine auto-injectors. (a) Requires an annual plan for a student-prescribed epinephrine auto-injectors to allow the student to possess or have immediate access to epinephrine auto-injectors in school. - (b) Encourages nonpublic schools not subject to the federal Americans with Disabilities Act to develop a similar plan for students requiring epinephrine autoinjectors. - (d) Allows the state model policy to require an assessment of a student's ability to safely possess epinephrine auto-injectors, accommodate students' need to possess or have immediate access to epinephrine auto-injectors, and ensure that epinephrine autoinjectors are properly labeled. - (e) Makes a technical change. - 8 Life-threatening allergies in schools; stock supply of epinephrine auto-injectors. - Subd.
+2. Plan for use of epinephrine auto-injectors. (a) Requires an annual plan for student-prescribed epinephrine auto-injectors that allows the student to possess or have immediate access to epinephrine auto-injectors in school. - (b) Encourages nonpublic schools not subject to the federal Americans with Disabilities Act to develop a similar plan for students requiring epinephrine autoinjectors. - (d) Allows the state model policy to require an assessment of a student's ability to safely possess epinephrine auto-injectors, accommodate a student's need to possess or have immediate access to epinephrine auto-injectors, and ensure that epinephrine auto-injectors are properly labeled. - (e) Makes a technical change.

+- 8 Life-threatening allergies in schools; stock supply of epinephrine auto-injectors. - Subd.
 1. Districts and schools permitted to maintain supply.
 Allows districts and schools to maintain and administer epinephrine auto-injectors.
 Declares that administering epinephrine under this section is not the practice of medicine. - Subd.
 2. Arrangements with manufacturers.
 Allows contracts with manufacturers of epinephrine auto-injectors to obtain epinephrine auto-injectors at fair market, free, or reduced prices.
-Allows third parties to pay for a school's supply of epinephrine auto-injectors. - 9 School counselors.
-Directs school counselors to assist students with high school graduation, career and college exploration, college planning, and transition into postsecondary education or training.
+Allows third parties to pay for a school's supply of epinephrine auto-injectors. - School counselors.
+Directs school counselors to assist students with high school graduation, career and college exploration and selection, college affordability planning, and transition into postsecondary education or training. - License and rules. (b) Allows the Board of Teaching to issue up to two additional temporary one-year teaching licenses to an otherwise qualified candidate who has not passed the skills exam. - (n) Directs the Board of Teaching to adopt rules requiring teachers who are renewing their teaching license to acquire a more in-depth understanding of topics related to the warning signs of and accommodations for mental illness in children and adolescents.